Pinterest

 Instructions:

-1. Quarter the endive and cut into thin strips (approx. 5 mm).
-Wash the strips well, drain, and with the diced onions, salt, pepper, vinegar, and oil, make a classical salad.
-Make this early enough so that the bitterness will disappear.
+1. Quarter the endive and cut into thin strips (approx. 0.2 inches).
+Wash the strips thoroughly, drain well, and mix with vinegar, oil, ½ teaspoon salt, and pepper to create a classic salad.
+Prepare this early to allow the bitterness of the endive to mellow.

 * * * * *